 Gut loading and dusting insects with a vitamin and mineral supplement before feeding is also recommended.
 Dusting with a calcium and vitamin D3 supplement is a safe, dry method of insect feeding.
 While dusting may seem like an extra step, it is actually very easy and quick.
-And if you have a picky eater, dusting insects can help to encourage them to try new things!
+And if you have a picky eater, dusting insects can help to encourage them to try new things.

 Body Condition and Coloration

 Healthy green anoles will color up nicely if you offer a varied diet of feeders that have been supplemented properly.
 Brown anoles will take on a deeper coloration if fed a proper diet.
-A stressed anole may lose it's color, so make sure you feed daily and use appropriate reptile supplements.
+A stressed anole may lose its color, so make sure you feed daily and use appropriate reptile supplements.
 Anoles should not look too thin or too fat, and a healthy lizard will have energy and show interest in feeding.

-How To Feed Anole Lizards
+How to Feed Anole Lizards

 Feeding your pet anole is relatively easy, but there are some key points to keep in mind.
 First, a variety of foods should be offered to ensure that the diet stays balanced and varied.
 Second, it's important that the diet contains plenty of protein.
-Thirdly, providing adequate amounts of calcium and vitamin D3 can help stave off poor health conditions.
+Third, providing adequate amounts of calcium and vitamin D3 can help stave off poor health conditions.

 Most anoles will eat at least two to three insects every day.
 The larger the lizard, the more food it needs.
 A healthy adult anole can eat as many as four or even five crickets in a single day.
 The exact amount of food your specific green anole needs depends on their size and on the temperature and humidity levels in your home.

 If you've just brought home your new pet, it's important to make sure that they get enough food, but not too much.
-A young lizard may eat all of their food right away, but if they don't finish it all, don't worry.
+A young lizard may eat all their food right away, but if they don't finish it all, don't worry.
 They can store extra calories in their body fat reserves until they're needed later on.
-However, if your lizard stops eating for over two days, talk to your exotic animal vet about what steps to take.
+However, if your lizard stops eating for more than two days, talk to your exotic animal vet about what steps to take.